-In 2014, the Board of Directors has deliberated six times.
-Alex De Cuyper, Peter De Cuyper, Dirk De Cuyper, and Chris Van Doorslaer have attended all the meetings.
-Guido Vanherpe and Francis Vanderhoydonck were excused one time and Dirk Lannoo three times.
+In 2015, the Board of Directors has deliberated seven times.
+Alex De Cuyper, Peter De Cuyper and Dirk De Cuyper have attended all the meetings.
+Francis Vanderhoydonck and Chris Van Doorslaer were excused one time, Dirk Lannoo two times and Guido Vanherpe three times.